-Prof. Dr. Roswitha Pioch
+Prof. Dr. Roswitha Pioch - Contact

 Office hours by appointment

-- when I need compensation for a disadvantage regarding my study schedule and I need assistance when preparing an application (for example, I need an individual adjustment to the compulsory attendance regulations applying to certain lectures because of my medical treatment, or when I wish to submit an application for admittance to a course with limited admission because I can attend lectures for a limited period of time only due to my health condition).
+- when I need compensation for a disadvantage regarding my study schedule and I need assistance when preparing an application (for example, I need an individual adjustment to the compulsory attendance regulations applying to certain lectures because of my medical treatment, or when I wish to submit an application for admittance to a course with limited admission because I can only attend lectures for a limited period of time due to my health condition)

-- when I am entering for an examination and wish to get assistance when submitting the application for compensation to overcome a disadvantage (for example, I need extra time because of my blindness, or I wish to submit an assignment instead of making a presentation because my anxiety disorder does not allow me to speak to an audience).
+- when I am entering for an examination and wish to get assistance when submitting the application for compensation to overcome a disadvantage (for example, I need extra time because of my blindness, or I wish to submit an assignment instead of making a presentation because my anxiety disorder does not allow me to speak to an audience)

-- when I need assistive technology because of my hearing impairment.
+- when I need assistive technology because of my hearing impairment

-- when barriers in the built environment, for example steps, not enough lightning, no parking spaces have an impact on my ability to study and I am looking for solutions.
+- when barriers in the built environment, for example steps, not enough lightning, no parking spaces have an impact on my ability to study and I am looking for solutions

-The UN Convention of the Rights of Persons with Disabilities defines the human rights for the disabled persons and aims at promoting their full participation in society on an equal basis with others.
+The UN Convention of the Rights of Persons with Disabilities defines the human rights for disabled persons and aims at promoting their full participation in society on an equal basis with others.
 Important principles are barrier-free, equal opportunities, and non-discrimination.
 Article 24 refers to inclusive education.

 Article 24 (5) UN Convention of the Rights of Personal with Disabilities: “State parties shall ensure that persons with disabilities are able to access general tertiary education, vocational training, adult education, and lifelong learning without discrimination and on an equal basis with others.
 To this end, state parties shall ensure that reasonable accommodation is provided to persons with disabilities.”

 A monitoring process has been established at the German Institute for Human Rights to monitor the implementation of the UN Convention in Germany.
-Federal and Länder institutions have prepared action plans to facilitate implementation of the Convention which as well aims at the higher education (see: www.institut-fuer-menschenrechte.de/?id=467).
+Federal and Länder institutions have prepared action plans to facilitate implementation of the Convention which as well aims at higher education (see: www.institut-fuer-menschenrechte.de/?id=467).

 Rights of persons with disabilities regarding, for example, adjustments to overcome disadvantages arise from the Basic Law principle of equality, principle of non-discrimination, and welfare state principle.

-Article 3, (1) and (3) Basic Law: “All persons shall be equal before the law.” “(…) No person shall be disfavoured because of disability.”
+Article 3, (1) and (3) Basic Law: “All persons shall be equal before the law.” “(…) No person shall be disadvantaged because of disability.”
 Article 20 Basic Law: “The Federal Republic of Germany is a democratic and social federal state.”

-By the German Framework Act for Higher Education state and non-state institutes of higher education are obliged to work towards integration of students with disabilities.
+In accordanc with the German Framework Act for Higher Education state and non-state institutes of higher education are obliged to work towards integration of students with disabilities.

-Article 2 (2) German Framework Act for Higher Education: “The institutes of higher education ensure that students with disabilities will not be disadvantaged as a result of their disability and that they can pursue their studies without further help, if possible.”
+Article 2 (2), German Framework Act for Higher Education: “The institutes of higher education ensure that students with disabilities will not be disadvantaged as a result of their disability and that they can pursue their studies without further help, if possible.”

-Article 16 (4) German Framework Act for Higher Education: “Examination regulations have to include alternative arrangements for students with disabilities in order to maintain equal opportunities for all students.”
+Article 16 (4), German Framework Act for Higher Education: “Examination regulations have to include alternative arrangements for students with disabilities in order to maintain equal opportunities for all students.”

-Article 3 (5) Land Schleswig-Holstein Higher Education Act: “The institutes of higher education contribute to the social support of students.
+Article 3 (5), Land Schleswig-Holstein Higher Education Act: “The institutes of higher education contribute to the social support of students.
 They take into account the diversity of their members and staff when performing their tasks and keep focus on ensuring that all members and staff, independent from their origin and ethnicity, sex, age, and sexual identity, disability, or religion and belief have equal opportunities to participate in research, teaching, studies, and continuing education within the framework of their duties, powers, and obligations at the institute of higher education.
-To this end they consider the special needs
+To this end, they consider the special needs